 These, and other mind/body studies have enabled new perspectives to emerge and to be built into therapeutic models.
 Meditation has been identified as an evidence based therapeutic tool that has a place alongside the more traditional medical model.

-reduce the pain response and assists the body to heal
+reduces the pain response and assists the body to heal & find homeostasis

 induces mental and emotional relaxation consciously affectively re-wiring neural pathways

 relieves symptoms of imbalance that are associated with psycho- somatic conditions